Ol' Rip the Horned Toad: Alleged entombment

 An oil man, Eugene Day, thrust his hand into the cavity and lifted a flat, dust-covered toad, which he handed to Rev. Mr. Singleton.
 The pastor handed the creature to Judge Pritchard, who dangled it with a hind leg that all might see.
 Suddenly, the other hind leg twitched: The frog was alive!

-Dr. William Temple Hornaday supported the claim of the horned toad's survival, while Dr. Raymond L. Ditmars declared its survival to be impossible.
+William Temple Hornaday supported the claim of the horned toad's survival, while Raymond L. Ditmars declared its survival to be impossible.

 Within days, national newspaper chains reported the discovery of the entombed lizard on their front pages.
 The New York Times reported the event on its front page with the declarative headline: "Toad Alive After 31 Years Sealed in Texas Cornerstone".
 The Times article credulously reported:

 After the cornerstone was removed, the toad appeared lifeless for some time, but in a little while, it opened its eyes.
 In about twenty minutes, it began to breathe.
 The mouth, however, appeared to have grown together.
 Efforts will be made to induce the toad to take food, and, if necessary, the mouth will be opened by an operation.
 The toad is now on exhibition.

 Following these newspaper reports, zoologists and other scientists began a public debate over whether a Texas horned toad could survive such an extended period without water, sunlight, or oxygen.
-Dr. Raymond L. Ditmars, curator of mammals and reptiles at the Bronx Zoo, declared the alleged survival of the entombed lizard in Eastland, Texas, to be "utterly impossible".
+Raymond L. Ditmars, curator of mammals and reptiles at the Bronx Zoo, declared the alleged survival of the entombed lizard in Eastland, Texas, to be "utterly impossible".
 In contrast, preeminent naturalist William T. Hornaday, the curator of the New York Zoological Gardens, asserted that "the incident was possible—and gave an instance from his own experience in Ceylon".
 Indifferent to this scientific debate, Eastland locals instead ascribed the horned toad's "miraculous" survival for thirty-one years to the presence of the Bible in the time capsule.